Doc Dissections

 Dr. Zalamea is a team doctor for Prairie View A&M, Langham Creek High School, and Waller High School.
 He is passionate about education, and involvement with the Houston Methodist Primary Care Sports Medicine Fellowship and Texas A&M College of Medicine.
 He founded Future Doctors, an educational program aimed at inspiring underserved high school students to pursue a career in medicine.

-“I enjoyed being able to get up close with an organ in a very interactive way.
+“I enjoyed getting up close with an organ in a very interactive way.
 There’s always something new and exciting to learn.”

 “It was very cool to learn about heart transplants from a retired cardiologist.
 The program also offered the opportunity to ask questions to professionals on the spot.”